procedure1/AutoBS/README.md

 ***Option 2: I like to use `Rot Speed Multiplier` = 1.6x, `Min Rotation Size` = 15 (default), `Max Rotation Size` = 45 and `FOV` = 90 for my Quest3 headset.
 This creates fast frequent rotations with the occational big 45° rotation.***

 ***Option 3: To go even bigger, use Option 2 and set `Min Rotation Size` = 30.
 You will likely need to reduce `Rot Speed Multiplier` quite a bit.
 You can start trimming around the edges of your peripheral vision with `FOV Time Window`.
 Increase it a bit to reduce a little of the large jumps at the periphery.***

-## Arcitect Arc + Chain Maker

-`Arcitect` automatically adds arcs and chains to maps that don't have them.
-Not as good as a human, of course!
-But better than nothing.
-Long-duration chains are available, but the slices can become difficult to hit when chains get too long. ***HINT: Set `Arc Rotation Mode` to `No Restrictions` for more challenging arcs.***

-NOTE: Chains added to a map would change the scoring, so I have disabled score submission for maps with generated chains.

 ## Auto Light Generator